ZviarCyber/ZviarCyber.github.io/content/posts/openwire-cyberdefenders.md

 **Tool used:** Wireshark.

-## The attack in one paragraph

-The public server runs Apache ActiveMQ, exposed on TCP `61616` (the OpenWire protocol).
-The attacker exploits **CVE-2023-46604**: a crafted OpenWire packet forces the broker to instantiate a Spring `ClassPathXmlApplicationContext`, which fetches a remote XML file (`invoice.xml`) from the first C2.
-That XML defines a bean that invokes `java.lang.ProcessBuilder` to run commands, drops a reverse shell binary disguised as `docker`, and beacons out to a second C2.
-Two C2 servers, one CVE, one legitimate service turned into an entry point.

 ## Investigation

 ### Q1.
 What is the IP of the C2 server that communicated with our server?